 Dustdevil Diversity Spotlight: Dr. Marivic Torregosa

 This is part of a series of interviews highlighting diversity at TAMIU.
-On the occasion of Asian Pacific American Heritage Month, this interview features Dr. Marivic Torregosa, TAMIU College of Nursing and Health Sciences interim dean.
+On the occasion of Asian Pacific American Heritage Month, this interview features Dr. Marivic Torregosa, TAMIU College of Nursing and Health Sciences dean.

 Improving the Quality of Lives for Citizens of the Border